ridvandemir/detection-lab/README.md

-# detection_lab
+# detection-lab

 Objective

-The detection_lab project aimed to establish a environment for simulating and detecting cyber attacks.
+The detection-lab project aimed to establish a environment for simulating and detecting cyber attacks.
 The main focus was to ingest and analyze logs within a Splunk.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 Skills Learned